pepopowitz/your-first-react-app-exercises/SETUP.md

-# Module 0: Setup
+# Setup

-This module will help you set up your local environment!
+This document will help you set up your local environment!

 ## Requirements